stratum/fabric-tna/README.md

 ### 2 - Start Stratum on your switch

-For instructions on how to install and run Stratum on Tofino-enabled switches:
+For instructions on how to install and run Stratum on a Tofino switch:
 <https://github.com/stratum/stratum/tree/master/stratum/hal/bin/barefoot>

 ### 3 - Install pipeconf app in ONOS